SathyaBhat/sathyabh.at/content/weekly-notes/2025/27/index.md

 My second session was a solo session - focusing on tempo bench press.
 After two sessions of being really wobbly to get my Bulgarian split squats in, I’m finally getting to being comfortable with it - to the extent that I don’t need to hold on to a pole to keep my balance.
 And to finish it off, I had a conditioning circuit - a superset of 10 reps of dumbbell push press, 10 reps of body weight squat, ring ropes pull up, and kettle bell swing each - all in under 100 seconds.
 I’m pretty stoked that I could finish a set of these, and actually completed *five sets* of the exercises - ecstatic!
 And the doctor appointment - that was a follow up with my sleep physician - my previous consult with him was last year and he had recommended me to lose some weight.
 A year later, he was pretty happy with my progress and asked me to keep at it.

 Our guitar class was pretty good - another heavy theoretical class.
-We did some more practice on the notes, scales and understand how to get to the right cords, based on the note progression.
+We did some more practice on the notes, scales and understand how to get to the right chords, based on the note progression.
 After the guitar class, produce market was on so we bought some groceries, including some smoked dark chocolate almonds.
 I really like the almonds coated in dark chocolate - it gives just a little bit of that sweet kick without being overly sweet.

 <div class="masonry-gallery">
   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "produce-market-250706-1.jpg" "Produce Market Haul" "Weekly Notes" >}}